Adjustment Challenges among Newly Recruited Nurses and Their Impact on Patient Safety and Professional Identity in Khyber-Pakhtunkhwa, Pakistan

 Authors

-• Shaista Khan Medical Teaching Institute, College of Nursing, Bacha Khan Medical College, Mardan, Pakistan
+• .
+Shaista Medical Teaching Institute, College of Nursing, Bacha Khan Medical College, Mardan, Pakistan

 • Irum Afsar Ali Department of Nursing, Rufaidah Nursing College, Peshawar, Pakistan